Conference

 Number of presentations: 1

-14:40- 15:10 BREAK BREAK BREAK
+14:40 - 15:10 BREAK BREAK BREAK

-Session Main Topic: Cavitation and bubbles
+Session Main Topic: Internal and External Flows

 Number of presentations: 7